MarounFahed/twitter-clone/README.md

 # twitter-clone-pwj-module-10
  Profit with JavaScript - Module 10: Twitter Clone

-In this Module I worked on a Twitter Clone.
+In this Module I worked on a Twitter Clone with JavaScript and NodeJS.
 What I learned:
 - Build a Twitter Clone
 - Advance CSS with FlexBox
 - Work with External APIs (Twitter API)